meazyme/v-allo/README.md

 # v-allo
 Allocate regional data (e.g. energy demands) to points (e.g. network nodes) using Voronoi/Thiessen polygons as closeness factor.

-In a set of nodes (points), a Voronoi Polygon is the area around each of the nodess where every point in that area is closest that particular node:
+In a set of finitely many points in the plane (called seeds, sites, or generators), for each seed there is a corresponding region, called a Voronoi cell, consisting of all points of the plane closer to that seed than to any other.
+When creating these cells for all seeds, you get a Voronoi diagram.

 ![Voronoi_growth_euclidean](https://user-images.githubusercontent.com/88534161/181002526-64645ae0-2f5f-4ab2-8d85-de9eb7d00174.gif)
 (source: Wikepedia.org)